jbakic/Shielded/README.md

 Shielded is a full-featured implementation of Software Transactional Memory in .NET.
 It provides a system (the Shield static class) for running in-memory transactions, and data structures which are aware of transactions.
-It can also generate transaction-aware proxy subclasses based on a POCO class type.
+It can also generate transaction-aware proxy subclasses based on a POCO class type (only supported on the .NET Framework, not on .NET Standard).
 The implementation is strict, with strong guarantees on safety.
 It is mostly lock-free, using only one major lock which is held during the pre-commit check.

 Here is a small example: